2013–14 Ontario Fury season: Player roster

 Other players that logged time on the field for the Fury this season include Jay Lee Harris (#2), Robert Tornel (#4), Heriberto Negrete (#9), Hugo Seisdedos (#12), Francisco Magana (#15), Bernie Lilavois (#26), Steven Ritchie (#98), Andru Camacho, Brent Gonzales, Jayro Martinez, Arturo Rodriguez, and Christian Vidaurrazaga.

 Staff

-The staff during this season include Bernie Lilavois as team president and head coach, plus Cynthia Lilavois as director of operations.
+The staff during this season includes Bernie Lilavois as team president and head coach, plus Cynthia Lilavois as director of operations.
 Assistant coach Sam George, goalkeeper coach Jeff Tackett, strength/conditioning coach Brett Billbe, and director of game day operations Katelyn Eaton make up the game day staff.
 The team's head trainer is Santana Ruiz, equipment intern is Steven Lucero, and Bill Norris handles media relations.
 Director of soccer operations is Giovanni Gonzalez, community relations director is Lynae de Leon, and the game day host is Cole Volmer.
 The Ladies of Fury dance team is directed by Lynae de Leon.
 The team is headquartered at the Upland Sports Arena in Upland, California.